danielBctr/LFAF_Labs/Reports/Report_Lab1.md

 ![img_2.png](img_2.png)

 ### Conclusion:
-IN this laboratory work on formal languages, finite automaton, and grammar, I have implemented a Python program that provides a suite of functionalities for constructing, manipulating, and working with finite automata and grammars.
+In this laboratory work on formal languages, finite automaton, and grammar, I have implemented a Python program that provides a suite of functionalities for constructing, manipulating, and working with finite automata and grammars.
 The program includes a class for FiniteAutomaton,